cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 > having to change any registers.
 If the address of the start of the (integer) array is stored in `t0`, you can
 > overwrite different elements of the array by changing this offset:
 > ```armasm
-li t3, 5  # we want to overwrite the first 3 elements of the array with 5 sw t3, 0(t0)  # array[0] = 5
+li t3, 5  # we want to overwrite the first three elements of the array with 5 sw t3, 0(t0)  # array[0] = 5
 sw t3, 4(t0)  # array[1] = 5
 sw t3, 8(t0)  # array[2] = 5